CryptoMartingaleLover/fintech/TNLF-No1.md

-There once was Walrus named Jersey
+There once was Walrus named Percy

 Who could turn everything topsy-tursy.

 With a grunt and a hiss

-And a shart and a piss
+And a fart and a kiss

+He'd evacuate northern New Jersey.